Bogdan Volkov: Early life and education

-Biography
+Career

-Born in Ukraine, Volkov studied at the R. Glier Kyiv Institute of Music and the Ukrainian National Tchaikovsky Academy of Music where he graduated.
-He was a member of the opera studio of the Bolshoi Theatre in Moscow from 2013 to 2015, making his debut as Lykow in Rimsky-Korsakov's The Tsar's Bride.
-Volkov received the First Prize and Audience Prize at the Paris Opera Competition in 2015, and Second Prize at Plácido Domingo's Operalia Competition in 2016.
+From the 2013–14 to the 2015–16 seasons, Volkov was a member of the Young Artists Opera Program of the Bolshoi Theatre in Moscow, making his debut there as Lykov in Rimsky-Korsakov's The Tsar's Bride.
+He was a member of the Bolshoi ensemble from 2016 to 2018.
+He won the First Prize and Audience Prize at the Paris Opera Competition in 2015 and Second Prize at Plácido Domingo's Operalia in Guadalajara, Mexico, in 2016.

-Volkow was a member of the ensemble of the Bolshoi from 2016 to 2018, performing roles including Myshkin in Weinberg's The Idiot.
-He made his debut at the Berlin State Opera in 2019, as Don Antonio in Prokofiev's Betrothal in a Monastery, conducted by Daniel Barenboim.
-He was a member of the ensemble in 2022 and 2023.
+Volkov made his debut at the Berlin State Opera in 2019 as Don Antonio in Prokofiev's Betrothal in a Monastery, conducted by Daniel Barenboim, and was a member of its ensemble in 2022 and 2023.
+He made his debut at the Vienna State Opera in 2020 as Lensky in Tchaikovsky's Eugene Onegin, where he has since appeared regularly.